Shareuhack | Digital Nomad Visa Comparison 2026: A Complete Decision Guide for Taiwanese Remote Workers (6 Countries)

-Asia Digital Nomad Visa Comparison 2026: A Complete Decision Guide for Taiwanese Remote Workers (Japan, Thailand, Portugal)
+Digital Nomad Visa Comparison 2026: A Complete Decision Guide for Taiwanese Remote Workers (6 Countries)

-Asia Digital Nomad Visa Comparison 2026: A Complete Decision Guide for Taiwanese Remote Workers (Japan, Thailand, Portugal)
+Digital Nomad Visa Comparison 2026: A Complete Decision Guide for Taiwanese Remote Workers (6 Countries)

-Asia Digital Nomad Visa Comparison 2026: A Complete Decision Guide for Taiwanese Remote Workers
+Digital Nomad Visa Comparison 2026: A Complete Decision Guide for Taiwanese Remote Workers (6 Countries)

 You want to go nomad, but the first thing you discover is that Taiwan's "Gold Card" and "Digital Nomad Residency Visa" are both designed to attract foreign talent into Taiwan — not to help Taiwanese workers leave.
 This is the most common pitfall Taiwanese workers hit first.
-Japan's visa sounds exciting, Portugal has that European lifestyle appeal, and Thailand is affordable and accessible — but the thresholds, restrictions, and tax realities of all three are wildly different.
-By the end of this guide, you'll know which visa path actually works for your income level and work style, along with the hidden traps you need to watch out for before applying.
+Thailand is affordable, Japan sounds exciting, Portugal has European appeal, Georgia promises a 1% tax rate, Vietnam has zero barriers, and Sri Lanka just launched a brand-new nomad visa — but the thresholds, restrictions, and tax realities of all six are wildly different.
+By the end of this guide, you'll know which visa path actually works for your income level and work style.

 TL;DR